RuyaSoft/bytesizer-demos/README.md

 ## Contents

-- `driver_test_scores`: Sample data simulating drivers license test results
+- `driver_test_scores`: Sample data simulating drivers license test scores
 - `flight_rewards`: Sample data for an airline rewards program

 Use these samples to test ByteSizer locally or in your demo/on-prem environments.